 6 pm: Cindy Monteiro SS18

 I wish I could have attended more, but with fashion week, shows typically start 15-45 minutes late and are scattered across town, or there can be several shows running at once.
-There were three shows I was really excited to be invited to that unfortunately occurred simultaneously.
+There were three shows I was really excited to be invited to that, unfortunately, occurred simultaneously.
 Next year, I’m hoping I can organize my schedule better so that I can attend more shows.
-I quickly realized that I couldn’t get from one show to the next just by walking/jogging, so we started taking cars to get from point A to B, which helped tremendously.
+I quickly realized that I couldn’t get from one show to the next just by walking/jogging, so we started taking cars to get from points A to B, which helped tremendously.
 Thankfully, I had an assigned seat in one of the front two rows for every show I was invited to, so I didn’t have to wait in line and risk missing out due to the show being overcapacity.
 Some people waited outside for an hour only to be told they couldn’t get in due to fireside safety regulations.

 I saw lots of beautiful, inspirational trends in the shows I attended.
 The above photos were from Cindy Monteiro’s incredible show.
 She showcased her line that I would describe as organic yet architectural, because she paired incredible, ornate silhouettes with leaves and natural fabrics like burlap.
 I’ve never been a fan of burlap until I saw what could be done with it.
 The music from the show made me feel like I was at an ultra-chic island resort somewhere tropical, sipping a piña colada watching the waves roll in.
 As you can see, she utilized negative space, elegant and expansive shoulder details that reminded me of what Daenerys would wear in Game of Thrones if she were at a resort, intricate folds, bell sleeves, and collar necklines, also reminiscent of GOT.
 I adored her creations, and I’m so thankful I could attend and see her models present the collection.